Stoja: Beginnings (1987–1997)

-Success (2000-2006)
+Success (2000–2006)

 She released her second studio album in 2000 under the name Samo (Only).
 It contained eight new songs and four bonus versions from the previous album.
 The title song "Samo" delighted the listeners and experienced greater success than the previous hit.
 In the same year, Stoja was named folk singer of the year.
-In 2001, it won the "Popularity Oscar" award in the "best circulation of the year" category.
+In 2001, it won the Popularity Oscar award in the "best circulation of the year" category.

 The album Evropa (Europe) was released in 2002, and the title song gained great popularity in Serbia and the diaspora.
 Concerts and performances in Germany, Austria, Switzerland and other European countries followed.
-In addition to the title song, the songs "Idi, nek' te sreća prati" (Go, Let the luck follow you), "Umri" (Die) and others were also well listened to, and considering that she also included previous hits on that album, the listeners could recall the songs "Samo", "Neću da ostarim" (I won't grow old) and others.
+In addition to the title song, the songs "Idi, nek' te sreća prati" (Go, Let the Luck Follow You), "Umri" (Die[!]) and others were also well listened to, and considering that she also included previous hits on that album, the listeners could recall the songs "Samo", "Neću da ostarim" (I Won't Grow Old) and others.

 The title song from that album, and one of Stoja's greatest hits, song "Evropa" (Europe), can be heard in episode 19 of Bosnian TV series Viza za budućnost; that is when many people in Bosnia and Herzegovina started to listen Stoja, and since then she has been notably popular in this country; Stoja herself uploaded the mentioned insert from the series on her official YouTube channel.

 She released her next, fifth studio album in 2003 under the name Zakletva (Oath).
-And then she treated the audience with eight new songs, among which "Živeo" (Live long), "Da zavolim ludo" (To Fall Madly in Love), "Samo idi" (Just go) and others stood out.
+And then she treated the audience with eight new songs, among which "Živeo" (Live long), "Da zavolim ludo" (To Fall Madly in Love), "Samo idi" (Just Go) and others stood out.
 After that, there was a new turn in her career.
 She decided to completely change her appearance, lost more than twenty kilograms, dyed herself blue and released the ballad "Starija" (Older), which represented something completely different from the songs she had previously sung.
-The album of the same name was released on the market in 2004, and besides the title track, "Diamonds", "Da sečeš vene" (To cut your veins) and others were also heard.
+The album of the same name was released on the market in 2004, and besides the title track, "Dijamanti" (Diamonds), "Da isečeš vene" (To Cut Your Veins) and others were also heard.
 "Starija" was declared folk album of the year.

-Stoja released the EP Osveta with two songs in 2006 with the band Južni Vetar.
+Stoja released the EP Osveta (Revenge) with two songs in 2006 with the band Južni Vetar.

 Two years later, in 2006 she released her seventh studio album under the title Metak (Bullet).
-There were eight new songs on it, including a duet with Šako Polumenta called "Gde god podjem tebi idem" (Wherever I go, I go to you), "Ne slušaj vesti" (Don’t listen to the news) and one of her most acclaimed songs in her career "Nešto mi govori" (Something is telling me).
-The audio of that song has 53 million views on her YouTube channel as of 2024.
+There were eight new songs on it, including a duet with Šako Polumenta called "Gde god pođem tebi idem" (Wherever I Go, I Go Towards You), "Ne slušaj vesti" (Don't Listen to The News) and one of her most acclaimed songs in her career "Nešto mi govori" (Something Is Telling to Me).
+The audio of that song has 67.7 million views on her YouTube channel as of June 2026.
 Both the title song and the duet song were well received by the audience.
 That year, Stoja was declared the best folk singer in BiH, and her song "Metak" won the "Belgrade Winner" award.